RuyiLi/hacktoberfest-akairo-bot/README.md

 # Hacktoberfest Akairo Bot

-A Discord bot using the [discord-akairo](https://github.com/discord-akairo/discord-akairo) framework to increase your PR count for Hacktoberfest!
+A Discord bot using the [discord-akairo](https://github.com/discord-akairo/discord-akairo) framework to help beginners get started in Hacktoberfest!

 ## What is Hacktoberfest?